-We will reassess controls, review these accounts and implement controls to ensure that timely adjustments are made to the financial statements.
+Finding: During 2022, management restated the 2021 net position related to previously unrecorded depreciation amounts and unrecorded liabilities.
+The auditor recommendation was that management review these accounts and implement controls to ensure that timely adjustments are made to the financial statements.